adamierymenko/kissdb/README.md

  * No search for subsets of keys/values
  * No indexes
  * No transactions
+ * No special recovery features if a database gets corrupted
  * No built-in thread-safety (guard it with a mutex in MT code)
  * No built-in caching of data (only hash tables are cached for lookup speed)
  * So minimal it doesn't store meta-data about the database, so init parameters must be the same for a given DB file